HERA-Team/hera_mc/.github/PULL_REQUEST_TEMPLATE.md

 Bug fix checklist:
 - [ ] My code follows the code style of this project.
 - [ ] My fix includes a new test that breaks as a result of the bug (if possible).
+- [ ] I understand the updates required onsite (detailed in the readme) and I will make those changes when this is merged.
 - [ ] Unit tests pass **on site** (This is a critical check, CI can differ from site).
 - [ ] I have updated the [CHANGELOG](https://github.com/HERA-Team/hera_mc/blob/main/CHANGELOG.md).